BillWaller/C-Menu/README.md

 <img src="screenshots/form-error.png" />

-Decision, Inc. used CMENU's FORM program to augment it's Radio Broadcast accounting, scheduling and management system.
+Decision, Inc. used **C-Menu**'s FORM program to augment it's Radio Broadcast accounting, scheduling and management system.
 It was particularly useful as a front-end for our SQL database applications.